AdobeDocs/commerce-operations.en/help/configuration/security/password-hashing.md

 ![Hash upgrade workflow](../../assets/configuration/hash-upgrade-algorithm.png)

 Each hash algorithm uses the previous password hash to generate a new hash.
-Magento does not store the original, raw password.
+Commerce does not store the original, raw password.

 ![Hash upgrade strategy](../../assets/configuration/hash-upgrade-strategy.png)